Viral Vectors 101: What is a Virus (and a Viral Vector)?

 Viral genomes and replication

 When it comes to replication, viruses tend to march to the beat of their own drum.
-They have a wide variety of possible genome types that can be either double stranded (ds) or single stranded (ss) (dsDNA, ssDNA, dsRNA, positive sense ssRNA, or negative sense ssRNA) and varying methods of replication.
+They have a wide variety of possible genome types that can be either double stranded (ds) or single stranded (ss) (ie, dsDNA, ssDNA, dsRNA, positive sense ssRNA, or negative sense ssRNA) and varying methods of replication.
 In fact, an entire classification scheme, known as the Baltimore replication classes, has been developed around how they replicate (Figure 2).

 Baltimore replication classes with diagrams showing replications.
 Class I: dsDNA.
 Proteins are produced through central dogma; Class II: ssDNA.
 Proteins are produced through central dogma; Class III: dsRNA.
 Proteins are produced through central dogma.
 Genomic RNA is replicated via mRNA; Class IV: positive sense ssRNA.
 Proteins are directly transcribed from RNA; genome is replicated via transcription of negative sense RNA; Class V; negative sense ssRNA.
 Proteins are translated from mRNA transcribed from gRNA.
 Genome is replicated via transcription of positive sense RNA; Class VI: RNA viruses that reverse transcribe.
 Proteins and genome are replicated through production of cDNA from gDNA; Class VII: DNA viruses that reverse transcribe.
 Proteins and genome are replicated through production of dsDNA from the genome.